Code-Institute-Submissions/paulday966-milestone1/README.md

 ##### East Sussex Cafes

-I copied the description text, address, phone number, email address, and the image for the cafe for Pooh Corner cafe from https://www.poohcorner.co.uk/.
+I copied the description text, address, phone number and the email address for the cafe for Pooh Corner cafe from https://www.poohcorner.co.uk/.
 I added these details to the Winnie the Pooh cafe on the East Sussex cafe page.

 I copied the description text, address, phone number and email address for Hanushka Coffee House from https://www.facebook.com/pg/Hanushka-Coffee-House-108537019250225/about/?ref=page_internal.
-I copied the cafe image from https://www.facebook.com/pg/Hanushka-Coffee-House-108537019250225/photos/?ref=page_internal.
 I added these details to the Hanushka Coffee House cafe on the East Sussex cafe page.

 I copied the address, tearooms phone number and email address for Bluebells Tearoom from https://www.bluebellstearoom.co.uk/.
-I copied the cafe image from https://www.bluebellstearoom.co.uk/gallery.
 I added these details to the Bluebells Tearoom cafe on the East Sussex cafe page.
 I created the desciption for this cafe myself

 ##### Kent Cafes

 #### Media

+##### East Sussex cafe images

+I copied the cafe image the Winnie the Pooh cafe from https://www.poohcorner.co.uk/.

+I copied the cafe image for the Hanushka Coffee House cafe from https://www.facebook.com/pg/Hanushka-Coffee-House-108537019250225/photos/?ref=page_internal.

+I copied the cafe image for the Bluebells Tearoom from https://www.bluebellstearoom.co.uk/gallery.

+##### Kent cafe images

 #### Acknowledgments